 The result of getting a hearing implant for your child can be life changing.
 The steps to better hearing for your child can help make all the difference for learning, growing and becoming independent throughout life.
 You will have the support team you need through your child's journey to better hearing.

 Your child will first need to be evaluated by a hearing health professional who is well trained in cochlear imlants and all advanced hearing technologies.
-Assessments often include medical and audiological evaluations as well as X-rays or an MRI scan.
+Assessments often include medical and audiological evaluations as well as X-rays, an MRI or CT scan.
 If your child qualifies, they first must trial hearing aids to confirm that they don't receive enough benefit from them before considering a cochlear implant.
 If your child does not receive enough benefit from the hearing aids, the cochlear implant team will discuss benefits and risks with your family and schedule the surgery once insurance approval is obtained.

-Unlike hearing aids, hearing implants may be covered by your insurance plan, including Medicaid.* Consult with your insurance company as soon as possible regarding eligibility of coverage for your child, as well as your estimated out-of-pocket expenses.
+Hearing implants may be covered by your insurance plan, including Medicaid.* Consult with your insurance company as soon as possible regarding eligibility of coverage for your child, as well as your estimated out-of-pocket expenses.

 Your child’s audiologist will help you through this process.
 He or she will submit the necessary paperwork to the insurance company on your behalf.